🔍 MySQL WHERE Clause: Using AND, OR, NOT Operators with Real Examples

-Filtering data in MySQL isn’t just about comparing values β often, you need to combine multiple conditions.
-That’s where logical operators like AND
+Filtering data in MySQL isn’t just about comparing values — often, you need to combine multiple conditions.
+That’s where logical operators like AND, OR, and NOT come into play.

 We will use the following tables: